GeoLoom: High-quality Geometric Diagram Generation from Textual Input: Introduction

-In this paper, we introduce GeoLingua, a novel formal language for text-to-diagram generation in geometric domains.
-Central to GeoLingua is the use of a formal language as an intermediate representation to encode geometric entities and relations, enabling precise computation of point coordinates necessary for accurate diagram rendering.
-This design draws on established practices in geometry problem solving, where formal languages coupled with symbolic solvers ensure logical consistency and computational rigor through structured, unambiguous semantics~\citep{chervonyi2025gold}.
+In this paper, we introduce GeoLingua, a novel generative-oriented formal language designed specifically for text-to-diagram synthesis in geometric domains.
+Central to GeoLingua is its role as an intermediate bridge that encodes geometric entities and relationships into a structured representation, facilitating the precise computation of coordinates necessary for high-fidelity rendering.
+This design draws inspiration from symbolic geometry solvers, where formal languages ensure logical consistency and computational rigor through unambiguous semantics~\citep{chervonyi2025gold}.
 Figure~\ref{fig:analogy} shows this analogy.
-However, existing formal languages are ill-suited for diagram synthesis due to the absence of explicit constructive dependencies.
-To overcome this limitation, we propose GeoLingua, a generative-oriented formal language that encodes both geometric constraints and point dependencies, explicitly specifying construction order and topological structure.
-Building on GeoLingua, we construct GeoNF, a paired dataset comprising aligned natural language descriptions and their formal representations, serving as a benchmark for training and evaluating text-to-diagram generation models in geometric domains.
+However, while conventional formal languages focus on problem-solving, they often lack the explicit constructive dependencies required for diagram synthesis.
+To bridge this gap, GeoLingua explicitly incorporates sequential construction orders and topological constraints, ensuring that every point and line is generated following a mathematically sound hierarchy.
+Leveraging this language, we further develop GeoNF, a large-scale paired dataset that aligns natural language descriptions with their corresponding GeoLingua representations, providing a robust benchmark for training and evaluating next-generation geometric generative models.